DavidTPate/pendragon/README.md

 takes no Major Wound in the fight due to his heroic CON of 21.
 However, he takes many minor injuries, including a fall from his horse, for a total of 26 points of damage, leaving him with 8 current hit points.

-Since 8 is below Ambrut’s Unconscious value of 9, the sorely wounded knight staggers into a wood near the battlefield and falls unconscious.
-His player checks Ambrut’s "Chirurgery Needed" box at once.
+Since 8 is below Ambrut's Unconscious value of 9, the sorely wounded knight staggers into a wood near the battlefield and falls unconscious.
+His player checks Ambrut's "Chirurgery Needed" box at once.

 #### Zero or Negative Hit Points
 Page 124

 # Adventuring
-A primary activity of all the famous knights during Arthur’s time and after is to adventure.
+A primary activity of all the famous knights during Arthur's time and after is to adventure.
 Adventuring, in fact, is the activity that sets famous knights apart from those lesser knights who stay at home and acquire Glory passively (i.e., while out of play).

-Adventuring is recognized as a legitimate knightly duty by the Arthurian court, one every bit as important as one’s duty to stand garrison and serve an active 40 days in the field.
+Adventuring is recognized as a legitimate knightly duty by the Arthurian court, one every bit as important as one's duty to stand garrison and serve an active 40 days in the field.
 Most knights do not take the job, though.
 For them, the everyday activities of guard duty, tournaments, and battles are enough to satisfy their sense of adventure.

 Other knights (like the player knights, we hope), seek more and thus undertake dangerous and glorious quests.
 Most of the lords of Logres are in favor of this new "sport" of adventuring, and are happy to oblige those knights who wish to engage in it.
-The lull of peace following Arthur’s rise leaves castles full of boisterous fighters with nothing to fight.
+The lull of peace following Arthur's rise leaves castles full of boisterous fighters with nothing to fight.
 Adventuring sends the knights to work off their energy elsewhere, perhaps far away from Logres.
-Undoubtedly, the lord hopes that the questing knights’ vigor will arouse something from his other less enthusiastic knights, as well.
+Undoubtedly, the lord hopes that the questing knights' vigor will arouse something from his other less enthusiastic knights, as well.

 Adventures abound.
 Even stay-at-home knights have a few adventures as part of their routine, without having to go far to seek them out.
 Such adventures include going to tournaments, participating in battles, engaging in romance, visiting